Quantum-Accurate Conformational Stabilities and Vibrational Dynamics in Molecules and Proteins with Machine-Learned Force Fields: Acknowledgements

 \section{Acknowledgements}

-The authors express their gratitude to Ariadni Boziki for the technical support for IR spectrum and numerical Hessian production.
-Also, to Adil Kabylda and Tobias Henkes for support in MD preparation.
+The authors express their gratitude to Ariadni Boziki for the technical support on the IR spectrum and numerical Hessian, and Adil Kabylda and Tobias Henkes for their support in MD simulations.
 S.S.D, F.N.B. and A.T. acknowledge support from the Luxembourg National Research Fund under grant FNR-CORE MBD-in-BMD (18093472) and the European Research Council under ERC-AdG grant FITMOL (101054629).
 M.G. from the European Union’s Horizon Europe Marie Skłodowska-Curie Actions (MSCA) Postdoctoral Fellowship (101202630).
 K.H and J.T.B. acknowledge support from the FNR (C20/MS/14588607).
 The computations were performed on the Luxembourg national supercomputer MeluXina and in the Uni.lu.